mzico/docs-new/sources/admin-guide/getting-started/index.md

 ## Web & API Access Management
-The Gluu Server includes an UMA Authorization Server (AS) that can be used to enforce policy for any API or web resource.
+The Gluu Server includes an UMA Authorization Server (AS) that can be used to enforce policies for access to any API or web resource.
 UMA is a profile of OAuth2 that is complimentary to OpenID Connect.
 UMA defines RESTful, JSON-based, standardized flows and constructs for access management.